 These are the commonly used ESCs in DIY drones.

 Drone Brushless Motors

-Motor is an electronic device that converts electrical energy of your battery into mechanical energy, which is required in order to fly your drone.
-Choosing a perfect motor is very essential as it will control speed, flight time, stability and performance of your drone.
+The motor is an electronic device that converts electrical energy of your battery into mechanical energy, which is required in order to fly your drone.
+Choosing a perfect motor is essential as it will control speed, flight time, stability and performance of your drone.

-For a quadcopter you will require 4 brushless dc motors.
-Many comes with a question that why a brushless motor, why not a brushed motor?
+For a quadcopter, you will require 4 brushless dc motors.
+Many come with a question that why a brushless motor, why not a brushed motor?
 So here’s the difference.
 Brushless motors are more powerful, they provide maximum RPM, as there isn’t a possibility of brush erosion so they last longer and their efficiency is 10% greater as compared to brushed motors.

 Understanding kV Ratings

 While buying a Motor, the term kV pops out all the time i.e. 1000kV motor. kV is the Number of Revolutions that motor will take per minute when the voltage of 1 Volt is applied under no load.
 For example, 1000kV means that the motor will turn 1000 rounds per minute when the voltage of 1V is applied.
 If you apply the voltage of 3V to the similar battery of 1000kV, then the RPM would be 3000.
 This is a simple formula to calculate kV:

 In order to fly a drone your motor should be able to produce twice thrust as the total weight of your drone.
 For instance, consider the total weight of your drone is 1 kg.
 Then the thrust of 2 kg will be required to fly your drone.
 For a quadcopter, each motor should be able to produce the thrust of 500 grams while in an octocopter each motor should be able to produce 250 grams.